Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-token.md

 <div class="admonition danger">
     <p class="first admonition-title">Danger</p>
-    <p class="last">VUDRM tokens are designed to be single use and have a one to one relationship with the license request.
-Each license request must use a new VUDRM token.
-VUDRM tokens will expire, the TTL is set at an account level and in production will be set to around 30 seconds.
+    <p class="last">Studio DRM tokens are designed to be single use and have a one to one relationship with the license request.
+Each license request must use a new Studio DRM token.
+Studio DRM tokens will expire, the TTL is set at an account level and in production will be set to around 30 seconds.
 The time a token will expire is calculated by the time the token is generated plus the TTL; The time a token was generated is displayed in the token.
 This is a separate time to the DRM policy times set in the encrypted DRM policy.</p>
 </div>

 ## DRM policy

-The DRM policy is included in the VUDRM token as the encrypted third component.
+The DRM policy is included in the Studio DRM token as the encrypted third component.
 When using multiple DRM providers the parameters that are applicable to `ALL` will work across all DRM technologies.
 Parameters specific to one DRM provider can be used but will be ignored if not relevant.
-For example, a VUDRM token can be created that pertains to both Widevine and PlayReady.
+For example, a Studio DRM token can be created that pertains to both Widevine and PlayReady.
 Any PlayReady specific parameters will only be applied when a PlayReady licence is required and will be ignored for Widevine.

 | Key                | Type     | Format                    | Applicable DRM | Description                                                                                                                     |
 |--------------------|----------|---------------------------|----------------|---------------------------------------------------------------------------------------------------------------------------------|